History of the Women’s Board

 A fashion show of designer clothes is presented each year at An Affair of the Heart Luncheon & Fashion Show by one of the prominent stores in Washington.
 One year early in Board’s history, members served as models for the event.
 For many years, when the luncheon was held at the Mayflower Hotel, Garfinckels furnished the clothes for the show.
 For the past several years, the Women’s Board has been grateful to partner with Bloomingdale’s Chevy Chase at a Washington, DC Marriott Hotel.

 This highly anticipated luncheon is one of the oldest continuous fundraising events of any nationally recognized non-profit group.
 An Affair of the Heart Luncheon & Fashion Show raises over $400,000 each year, thanks to the generous support of corporate sponsors and the more than one thousand guests in attendance.
-The Women’s Board remains committed to increasing awareness of cardiovascular health issues and funding research in order to reduce disability and death from heart disease, the #1 killer of both men and women.
+The Women’s Board remains committed to increasing awareness of cardiovascular health issues and raising funds at reducing heart disease and stroke.
+Together, we are a relentless force for a world of longer, healthier lives.